USS Thomas Jefferson (SSBN-618): Construction and commissioning

-Thomas Jeffersons keel was laid down on 3 February 1961, at Newport News, Virginia, by the Newport News Shipbuilding sponsored by Margaret Craig McNamara, wife of United States Secretary of Defense Robert McNamara; and commissioned on 4 January 1963, Commander Leon H. Rathbun commanding the Blue Crew and Commander Charles Priest, Jr., commanding the Gold Crew.
+Thomas Jeffersons keel was laid down on 3 February 1961, at Newport News, Virginia, by the Newport News Shipbuilding sponsored by Margaret Craig McNamara, wife of United States Secretary of Defense Robert McNamara; and commissioned on 4 January 1963, Commander Leon H. Rathbun commanding the Blue Crew and Commander Charles Priest Jr., commanding the Gold Crew.
 Thomas Jefferson was initially a fleet ballistic missile submarine and was later converted to an attack submarine.

 Ship history

 Fleet ballistic missile submarine service, 1963-1981

 After shakedown training by both crews and a repair period, Thomas Jefferson was assigned to Submarine Squadron 14 in early October 1963.
 On 28 October 1963, the Blue Crew took the submarine on her first deterrent patrol which ended at Holy Loch, Scotland, in December 1963.
 Thomas Jefferson continued patrols from Holy Loch for the next four years and also acted as flagship for Submarine Squadron 14.
 In 1966, she returned to New London, Connecticut, for two training and rehabilitation periods.
 She began her 15th deterrent patrol on 12 January 1967 and, upon its completion, returned to Newport News, Virginia, for her first overhaul and refuelling.
 On 17 June 1968, Thomas Jefferson was ready for sea, and refresher training was held for both crews.
 Her 16th deterrent patrol began on 29 October and terminated at Rota, Spain, on 5 December 1968.

 Thomas Jefferson made four deterrent patrols in each of the following years: 1969, 1970, 1971, and 1972.
 She also conducted special operations in 1970 and 1971.
 On 20 October 1972, the Gold Crew was awarded a Meritorious Unit Commendation for its special operations of the previous year.

 Thomas Jefferson completed two patrols in 1973 before returning to the United States to hold midshipman training from 18 June to 31 August.
 Her last patrol of the year terminated on 12 December 1973.
 Her 36th and final, patrol in the Atlantic lasted from 31 January to 22 March 1974.
 After calling at Norfolk, Virginia, and Charleston, South Carolina, the submarine returned to New London 22 May.
 Thomas Jefferson was then reassigned to the Pacific Fleet with her new homeport at Vallejo, California.
-She stood out of New London on 7 June en route to the United States West Coast and arrived at Mare Island on 27 June.
+She stood out of New London on 7 June en route to the west coast of the United States and arrived at Mare Island on 27 June.